 Fig. 2.
 ROM in the right hip and knee joints

-The very high effectiveness of this therapy allowed Our Wellness at Work Clinic to operate on a “NO change, NO charge” basis, meaning all the modalities we have developed have had to be effective or we didn’t get paid.
+The very high effectiveness of this therapy allowed Our Wellness at Work Clinic to operate on a “NO change, NO charge” basis, meaning all the modalities we have developed had to be effective, or we would not get paid.

 Chris was born in Australia and had a long and successful career in the motor and oil industries.
-In 1997, as a result of a yacht accident, he sustained numerous injuries.
-His rehabilitation included an intense massage therapy program which successfully solved his health problems.
-Initially, massage became an interest for him and subsequently it became a passion.
+In 1997, he sustained numerous injuries in a yacht accident.
+His rehabilitation included an intense massage therapy program, which successfully solved his health problems.
+Massage initially became an interest for him, and subsequently, it became a passion.

 Chris graduated from Wellpark College of Natural Therapies in 1998 and later worked there as a teacher.
-Chris also focused on other interests, including the development of Bodywall, Bodytool and ScarsAway therapies.
+Chris also focused on other interests, including developing Bodywall, Bodytool and ScarsAway therapies.

-Later he founded the wellness and massage clinic Wellness at Work, which has been a therapy provider for many major corporations, including Microsoft, IBM, Villa Maria Wines, Morgan & Banks, etc. A long list of elite athletes including current and past World and Olympic champions have been successfully treated in the clinic.
+Later, he founded the wellness and massage clinic Wellness at Work, which has been a therapy provider for many major corporations, including Microsoft, IBM, Villa Maria Wines, Morgan & Banks, etc. The clinic has successfully treated a long list of elite athletes, including current and past World and Olympic champions.

 Chris is qualified in Deep Tissue and Sports Massage, Fascial Kinetics, Chinese Reflexology and Lymphatic Drainage.